 Both treatments work to increase mobility, reduce pain, and restore the function of joints and vertebrae.
 Since the musculoskeletal system and soft tissue are so closely related, treating them together increases the effects of both services.
 The combination of chiropractic care and massage can be used to treat back pain, arthritis, fibromyalgia, chronic pain, knee pain, back pain, and joint injuries.
 These techniques may also be used in the improvement of posture.

-If you are in pain and seeking relief without surgery, contact us today to schedule an appointment at our office in The Woodlands.
+If you are in pain and seeking relief without surgery, at our office in The Woodlands.
 For more information on the services available at Village Chiropractic, visit our treatment page.